clnperez/app-pet-breed-demo/README.md

 # app-pet-breed-demo
-JARVICE version of the pet breed demo app from https://github.com/Junsong-Wang/pet-breed
+nvidia-docker version of the pet breed demo app from https://github.com/Junsong-Wang/pet-breed